Sangamchoudhary/causalFunnel/README.md

 run these commands in order to start this backend app in local environment

-step 1 : npm install
+- npm install
-step 2 : npm run dev
+- npm run dev

 After setting up in local environment